-Wayne (1998) asserts that a reward in form of pay has a strong impact on the employees' performance.
-Bratton (2003), agree with Wayne when they state that pay is one of the most powerful motivating tools.
-Similarly, Armstrong (1996) emphasizes the value of extrinsic motivation when he says that money provides the means to achieve a number of different ends.
-Above all he asserts that money in form of pay is the most obvious extrinsic reward.
+Wayne (1998) asserts that a reward in form of pay has a strong impact on the employees performance.
+Bratton (2003), agree with Wayne when they state that payis one of the most powerful motivating tools.
+Similarly, Armstrong (1996) emphasizes the value of extrinsic motivation when he says that money in form of pay is the most obvious extrinsic reward.
 Kiseesi (1998), in her study about job satisfaction of workers recommends that salaries of workers should be paid promptly and that promotion of workers should be accompanied by a corresponding increase in the salary they earn.
 She observes that salary was a strong force that kept teachers at their jobs.
-The researcher feels that this is recognition of the fact that salary is vital in causing satisfaction among workers and hence likely to influence performance.
+The researcher feels that is recognition of the salary is vital in causing satisfaction among workers and hence likely to influence performance.

-A study on difference among levels of employees in terms of rewards was researched by Maicibi (2003) who observed that rewards such as sickness payment, contributory pension schemes, free life insurance and subsidized canteens are fairly evenly spread across all levels of employees.
-Maicibi (2003) in agreement with the above view noted that salary was a job satisfier for junior staff in universities in Uganda, while not a strong satisfier for senior non teaching and academic staff.
-Therefore, all teachers in schools need the desire to be satisfied at work and once all teachers are motivated, their performance will definitely increase and they will see a point in what they are doing, which improves the work morale of teachers.
+A study on difference among levels of employees in terms of reward was researched by Maicibi (2003) who observed that rewards such as sickness payment, contributory pension schemes, free life insurance and subsidized canteens are fairly evenly spread across all levels of employees.
+Maicibi (2003) in agreement with the above view noted that salary was a job satisfier for junior staff in universities in Uganda, while not a strong satisfier for senior non-teaching and academic staff.
+Therefore, all teachers in schools need the desire to be satisfied at work and once all teachers are motivated, their performance will definitely increase and they will see a point what they are doing, which improves the work morale of teachers.

-Complaints about the big teaching load of teachers have been reported by Ward, Penny & Read (2006).
+Complaints about the big teaching load of teachers have been reported by ward, Penny and Read (2006).
 In Uganda, the Ministry of Education raised the teaching load of secondary school teachers to a minimum of 26 periods per week (out of a possible total of 40) in 2002.
-However, teachers protested to the President who reduced the number of periods to the original level of 18 per week.
+However, teachers protested to the president who reduced the number of periods to the original level of 18 per week.
 There are usually major differences in teacher workloads according to school size, type and location as well as subject areas.
-The most common reasons for low teaching loads are small schools, overcrowded curricula with too many specialised teachers, insufficient classrooms, and a predominance of single subject teachers.
-Private primary schools often have strong incentives to expand classes in order to maximise fee income.
-If, however, the financial payoff to teachers for teaching extra classes is not increased sufficiently then this can result in lower motivation.
+The most common reasons for low teaching loads are small schools, overcrowded curricula with too many specialized teachers, insufficient classrooms, and a predominance of single subject teachers.
+Private primary schools often have strong incentives to expand classes in order to maximize fee income.
+If, however, the financial payoff to teachers extra classes is not increased sufficiently then this can result in lower motivation.

 Kavarlemo (2000) on the other hand re-affirms this in a study by the application of Maslow's hierarchy of needs theory of motivation in a school situation and stated that teachers need a wage sufficient to feed, shelter and protection of their families if they are to dedicate their energies and time to school obligations other than for survival.

 Ouma (2007) also added that teachers need assurance of sustainability of above basics so as to continue pursuing organizational goals.